Updates to Guardianship Reporting Forms

 The Florida Supreme Court has issued AOSC14-19, Standards for Access to Electronic Court Records and approved the Pinellas Clerk for issuance of accounts specific for attorney needs.
 A requirement of the Administrative Order (AO) is for Attorneys of Record to execute a notarized User Agreement.
 Attorney accounts provide enhanced view, including document view, for cases on which an attorney has been retained.
 There is no document viewing via an attorney account for cases on which an attorney has not been retained.
 If an attorney requires document access on a case where they have not been retained, please use the Public View or Registered User View on the Clerk's Public Records site.
+Otherwise, please use the Attorney View link to log in with an Attorney account.
+Registered User accounts and Attorney accounts only work on their respective websites.
+For example, an Attorney account will not work on the Registered User View web page.
 If an attorney requires a Registered User account, please complete the User Agreement indicating your request.

 There is no fee for any service provided by the Pinellas County Clerk in association with viewing court records online.
 Documents not available through our online system are obtainable via our copy request system, including specialized copies such as conformed or certified, or by visiting any of our convenient locations throughout Pinellas County.
 For best results, please call us before your visit.

 Additional information concerning our Court and Official Records online services can be found on our Public Records New Accounts page.

 If you have any questions or account problems, please email PublicView@mypinellasclerk.org

 Change to Audit Fees for Guardianship Initial Inventories and Annual Accountings